tekknolagi/tekknolagi.github.com/_posts/2024-01-23-scrapscript.md

 ## Thanks for reading

+Want to learn more?
 Well first, play with [the web REPL](https://scrapscript.fly.dev/repl).
 Then take a look at [the repo](https://github.com/tekknolagi/scrapscript) and start contributing!
 Since we don't have a huge backlog of well-scoped projects just yet, I recommend posting in the [discourse